CalvinMagezi/praxis-ai-core/README.md

 ### File Operations

-The `file_operations.py` module contains tools for creating and reading various file types, including PDFs, Word documents, and Markdown files.
-These operations are workspace-aware, ensuring that files are created and accessed within the context of the current workspace.
+The `file_operations.py` module contains tools for creating, reading, copying, moving, and deleting various file types, including PDFs, Word documents, and Markdown files.
+These operations are workspace-aware, ensuring that files are managed within the context of the current workspace.
+The module now includes improved file type detection using the python-magic library.

 ### Web Search